-Don't use the same utensils to make foods that may contain a food allergen.
-Use one serving utensil per dish.

-- Don't just pick off an allergen from a food and then serve it to someone with that allergy.
-For example, don't remove sesame seeds from the top of a salad and serve it to someone with a sesame allergy. - Do use liquid soap and anti-bacterial commercial wipes to remove peanut allergens (such as peanut butter).
-Anti-bacterial hand sanitizers and water alone are not as effective. - Do use disposable methods (such as paper towels or wipes) to clean surfaces because allergens can stay on sponges or towels. - Do wash your hands well and often.
-It is one of the most effective ways to prevent cross-contamination. - Don't rely on "free-from" claims (such as "peanut free") on packages, and do read the full ingredient list and any precautionary statements such as "may contain". - Do ask your guests if they have any food allergies and how you can help accommodate them. - \prec Do use non-food treats (like stickers) to celebrate birthdays and holidays. - Do use epinephrine (an EpiPen®) at the first sign of an allergic reaction, before calling 9-1-1 or someone's emergency contact person.

-Do make sure that if someone has a serious allergic reaction, they go to the nearest hospital right away (ideally by ambulance).
-The reaction could get worse or even come back.
+- Don't use the same utensils to make foods that may contain a food allergen. - Don't just pick off an allergen from a food and then serve it to someone with that it to someone with a sesame allergy. - Do use liquid soap and anti-bacterial commercial wipes to remove peanut allergens (such as peanut butter).
+Anti-bacterial hand sanitizers and water alone - Do use disposable methods (such as paper towels or wipes) to clean surfaces because allergens can stay on sponges or towels. - Do wash your hands well and often.
+It is one of the most effective ways to prevent cross-contamination. - Don't rely on "free-from" claims (such as "peanut free") on packages, and do read the full ingredient list and any precautionary statements such as "may contain". - Do ask your guests if they have any food allergies and how you can help accommodate them. - Do use non-food treats (like stickers) to celebrate birthdays and holidays. - Do use epinephrine (an EpiPen®) at the first sign of an allergic reaction, - Do make sure that if someone has a serious allergic reaction, they go to the nearest hospital right away (ideally by ambulance).
+The reaction could get worse or even